ceciliacase/money-coach-website/_posts/2019-06-19-What-Is-Bad-Debt.md

 <!--more-->

-I've always hated the terms bad debt and good debt for a couple of reasons.
+I've always hated the terms "bad debt" and "good debt" for a couple of reasons.
 One is, everyone's definition is different, so we all often end up talking at cross purposes, and creating more confusion than is necessary.
 The other is I think it lays moral implications on top of something where it isn't useful.
 That especially becomes a problem if it intensifies your feelings of guilt and shame around your money situation.
 So when you were thinking about what makes debt bad, what characteristics did you think of?
-Here's some things that came up in my mind:
+Here are some things that came up in my mind:

 - High interest rate
 - High risk (i.e. will I really be able to pay this off?)